Add a layer.

 Get the structure containing the triggers for "Trigger once" conditions.

-Get the renderer associated to the RuntimeScene.
+Get the renderer associated to the container.

 Return the value of the scene change that is requested.